-This is my list of Northumberland Wedding Venues.
+This is my guide to the leading Northumberland Wedding Venues

 Inspired by the Duchess of Northumberland, Alnwick Gardens is a beautiful and contemporary natural space to be wed.
 The Garden’s centrepiece, known as the Grand Cascade, consists of a stunning and elegant water feature, perfect for those once-in-a-lifetime wedding photographs.
 Larger wedding ceremonies can be held among the glass walls and high ceilings of the Pavilion room as it is suitable for up to 200 guests at your ceremony and up to 500 guests at your reception.
 Meanwhile, for a smaller and more intimate wedding, Alnwick Gardens offers the Treehouse – seating up to 65 guests at the ceremony, and 120 for the reception.